 The biological assessment template (*see below for instructions on removing hidden text) should be used for projects that result in a not likely to adversely affect (NLTAA) and/or likely to adversely affect (LTAA) determination.
 The BA template should be used in conjunction with the BA Review Checklist (doc 44 kb) to guide the level of detail and content for each section of the BA.

-To remove or display hidden text when viewing the no effect assessment template and the biological assessment template, click on the large word button on the top left side of the word document.
-Scroll down to the bottom and click on the word options button.
-When the word options screen comes up, click on the display button on the left.
+To remove or display hidden text when viewing the no effect assessment template and the biological assessment template, click on File on the top left side of the word document.
+Scroll down to the bottom and click on the Options button.
+When the word options screen comes up, click on the Display button on the left.
 In this screen it is possible to either check or uncheck the display or print hidden text boxes.